Theory of Operation

 4. Wait for STATUS.READY before continuing.

 5. Issue speed, direction, and length details for the next command segment using the COMMAND register.
-If a command consists of multiple segments, then set COMMAND.CSAAT (Chip-select active after transaction) to one for all segments except the last one.
+If a command consists of multiple segments, COMMAND.CSAAT (Chip-Select Active After Transaction) should be set to one for all segments except the final one.
 Setting COMMAND.CSAAT to zero indicates the end of a transaction, prompting the IP to raise CSB at the end of the segment.

 6. Repeat steps 4 and 5 until all segments have been described.